John Loder (actor)

 John Loder (born William John Muir Lowe; 3 January 1898 – 26 December 1988) was established as a British film actor in Germany and Britain before migrating to the United States in 1928 for work in the new talkies.
 He worked in Hollywood for two periods, becoming an American citizen in 1947.
-After living also in Argentina, he became a naturalized British citizen in 1959.
+After living also in Argentina, he became a naturalized Argentine citizen in 1959.

 Biography

 Early life

 Loder was born in 1898 in Knightsbridge, London.
-His father was W. H. M. Lowe, a British career army officer who achieved the rank of general.
+His father was W.H.M.
+Lowe, a career British Army officer who achieved the rank of general.
 Patrick Pearse, the leader of the 1916 Easter Rising in Dublin, Ireland, surrendered to him.
 Both were present at the surrender.
-His mother was Frances Broster Johnson (née de Salvo; 1857–1942), daughter of Francesco de Salvo of Palermo, Sicily and his English wife Emma Broster.
-Frances was widowed when she married Lowe; she had been married to the late Captain Robert Harry Johnson of the 64th Foot Regiment.
-Loder had a younger sister, Elizabeth (born in 1900), who would later become a nun.
-He had also three older half-siblings from his mother's first marriage: Harry Cecil Johnson (1877–1915), Dorothy Johnson (1880–1971) and Gladys Frances McGrath (née Johnson; formerly Kingsmill; 1881-?).

-Loder was educated at Eton and the Royal Military College, Sandhurst, Berkshire.

-World War One
+World War I

-Loder followed his father into the army, being commissioned into 15th Hussars as a second lieutenant on 17 March 1915, during the First World War.
-He was immediately sent to Gallipoli, where he served until the British withdrawal.
+Loder followed his father into the British Army, being commissioned into the 15th Hussars as a second lieutenant on 17 March 1915, during the First World War.

-From 21 April until early May 1916, Loder was stationed in Ireland, serving as his father's ADC, and where they both witnessed the surrender of the leaders of the Easter Rising.

-He rejoined his regiment in Rouen, France, in May 1916, and was engaged in the 1916 Battle of the Somme.

 He was taken prisoner by the Germans on 21 March 1918 at the village of Roisel and transported to Le Cateau gaol and then by train to the first of several prisoner-of-war camps, Rastatt, in Baden, Germany.

-Upon being released, Loder stayed in Germany where he was assigned military duties on behalf of the Inter-Allied Commission in Breslau and Upper Silesia.